Why was spinal orthoses chosen to be a topic?

 According to the Medicare Benefit Policy Manual, “Repairs to equipment which a beneficiary owns are covered when necessary to make the equipment serviceable.
 If the expense for repairs exceeds the estimated expense of purchasing or renting another item of equipment for the remaining period of medical need, no payment can be made for the amount of the excess...When billing for repairs, include the HCPCS code and date of purchase of the item being repaired (if the HCPCS code is not available, include the manufacturer’s name, product name, and model number of the equipment), the manufacturer’s name, product name, model number, and supplier price list amount of the repair item provided, and the justification of the repair.
 Use the RB modifier on DMEPOS claims to indicate replacement parts of a DMEPOS item (base equipment/device) furnished as part of the service of repairing the DMEPOS item (base equipment/device).”
 For guidelines on repair of orthoses, select the following web link: Medicare Benefit Policy Manual Chapter 15, Section 110.2(A) (B) (C).

-Does the physician have to include the exact brand of orthosis in the notes (or detailed written order)?
+Does the MD have to include the exact brand of orthosis in notes (or detailed written order)?

 - Medicare Program Integrity Manual, Chapter 5, Section 5.2.3